Vicodin Withdrawal and Detox

 Alternative therapies to help ease withdrawal symptoms include acupuncture, hypnosis and meditation.
 Herbal remedies such as kava, valerian or passion flower may help lessen insomnia and anxiety, although there is a paucity of data on their use for narcotic withdrawal.
 It is important to discuss the use of herbs or homeopathic treatments with a physician because they can cause adverse interactions with medications.
 Furthermore, in large doses, some may produce serious side effects such as liver toxicity.1

-By itself, medically supervised withdrawal is typically not sufficient to produce long-term recovery.
+By itself, medically supervised withdrawal is typically not sufficient to produce long-term recovery from Vicodin addiction.
 It may increase the risk of overdose in people who have lost their tolerance to opioids if drug use is resumed.
 The most efficacious approach includes a combination of education, motivational enhancement and self-help groups, incorporated into individual and group counseling sessions in inpatient and outpatient programs.
 A multifaceted behavioral approach helps people change their perception of opioids, recognize change is possible, work toward decreasing old behaviors associated with illicit-drug use and replace them with healthier behaviors.3,4

 - What can I take to help with Vicodin withdrawal symptoms?
 CNN website. http://www.cnn.com/2009/HEALTH/expert.q.a/08/03/vicodin.withdrawal.shu/index.html?iref=24hours Updated August 3, 2009.
 Accessed January 23, 2017.